-Remember to keep your Spider Plant near a window delivering good sunlight for at least six hours of the day.
+Remember to keep your Spider Plant near a window delivering good light for at least six hours of the day.

 Bright, direct sunlight should be filtered through a sheer curtain.

 If your plant is getting the right amount of the right kind of light, yet the margins of the leaves are turning yellow, and the tips are turning brown.

 Your plant may not be getting enough ambient moisture.

 This can cause wilting along with stunted, shriveled new growth.

 To resolve this problem, mist your Spider Plant daily.
 Or make a humidity tray by placing the pot on a tray of pebbles and water.
 As the water evaporates, the air around the plant will be humidified.

-#3 – Lack of Water: If your plant’s leaves begin to curl under, and its lower leaves become yellow and then brown and then fall off altogether, you may not be watering enough.
+If your plant’s leaves begin to curl under, and its lower leaves become yellow, brown, and fall off altogether, you may not be watering enough.